 XOS is a logically centralized, model-based service for operating micro-service based cloud applications.
-XOS complements cloud orchestration tools like Kubernetes, which manages the set of containers that implement each micro-service, focusing instead on managing the state necessary to configure and control the collection of micro-services as a whole, and doing so at the granularity of individual subscribers.
-In this sense, XOS can be thought of as augmenting the micro-service based architecture with an Extensible Service Control Plane.1
+XOS complements cloud orchestration tools like Kubernetes, which manage the set of containers that implement each micro-service, focusing instead on managing the state necessary to configure and control the collection of micro-services as a whole, and doing so at the granularity of individual subscribers.
+In this sense, XOS can be thought of as augmenting the micro-service based architecture with an Modeling-as-a-Service layer.1